-Wimbledon, Cahill, Federer, Mouratoglou, drug ban: Everything you always wanted to know about Simona Halep (but never had time to find out) – updated after provisional suspension
+Romania, Grand Slam champ, Mouratoglou, drug ban: Everything you always wanted to know about Simona Halep (but never had time to find out) – updated with appeal to CAS

 Two-time Grand Slam champion, Simona Halep is one of the biggest stars in Romania.
-Here is all you need to know about her.
+Here is all you need to know about the former world No 1

 Halep issued a statement of her own, saying that she would prove that she did not take anything intentionally.
 “I will fight until the end to prove that I never knowingly took any prohibited substance and I have faith that sooner or later, the truth will come out,” she said on Instagram.

 On May 19,2023, the International Tennis Integrity Agency (ITIA) charged Halep with a second doping offence over “irregularities in her athlete biological passport”.

 Halep issued a statement, strongly denying the charges, saying that she felt “helpless facing such harassment” and looks forward to clearing her name in an independent hearing in late May.

 However, in September 2023, an independent panel handed a four-year suspension to Halep for two separate breaches of the sport’s antidoping rules.
 The Romanian has said she was shocked to learn about the decision and has filed an appeal with the Court of Arbitration for Sport (CAS) on the same.

 When can Simona Halep return to competitive tennis?

 As things stand, Halep is in the midst of serving a four-year suspension and is ineligible to play professional tennis until October 6, 2026, by which time she would be aged 35.
 Things could change if she wins her appeal with the Court of Arbitration for Sport (CAS), which she filed in October 2023.

 Has Simona Halep said anything else about her case?